ZK Dispute Game

 Game Args (CWIA)

 The per-chain configuration bytes appended to each MCP clone by DisputeGameFactory.
-Enable a single implementation contract to serve every chain.
-See Game Args Layout for the full field breakdown.
+A single implementation contract serves every deployment.
+See CWIA Layout for the full field breakdown.

 L2 Sequence Number